The Golden Web Foundation

 Other academic activities

-I am founding editor of Al-Masāq: Journal of the Medieval Mediterranean (1988), founder of the Society of the Medieval Mediterranean (1997) and founder of the Medieval Mediterranean Biennial Conference series (2009)
+He is founding editor of Al-Masāq: Journal of the Medieval Mediterranean (1988), founder of the Society of the Medieval Mediterranean (1997) and the Medieval Mediterranean Biennial Conference series (2009)

 The Abdullah Al-Mubarak Al-Sabah Foundation and the British-Kuwait Friendship Society major book prize for Seafaring in the Arabian Gulf and Oman: The People of the Dhow

 The Keith Matthews Prize for Classic Ships of Islam: From Mesopotamia to the Indian Ocean